h5bp/html5-boilerplate/src/doc/css.md

 You are free and even encouraged to modify or add to these base styles as your project requires.

+For accessibility, if you are using a background other than all-white (including an image behind text), and if the contrast with dark gray text is not enough, in main.css edit the section Base Styles: Opinionated Defaults by editing the html element's style value for color from "#222" (which is darkgray) to "#000" (which is black) (without quotation marks).

 ## Common helpers